 I met with a new client recently to wrap up their financial plan and noticed they had still had a small account with another advisor that we had not transferred yet.
 Although they had invested nearly a million dollars with me, there was hesitation to consolidate the last account that was barely over $100,000.

 Hmmm.
 People sure seem to have different definitions of diversification.
-My client seems to be equating diversification with the quantity of investments owned.
+My client seems to be equating diversification with the number of investment accounts owned.
 Having two must be less risky than having one, the thinking goes.
 I was tempted to ask why he didn’t work with 12 different advisors since that would provide even more diversification.
 I held back on my hilarious commentary, however, and went a different direction.

 “How do you know the other advisor and myself aren’t using the exact same strategies, or aren’t investing in the same mutual funds?”
 I asked.

 According to Warren Buffett, “diversification is protection against ignorance.
 It makes little sense if you know what you are doing.”
-His point wasn’t that owning multiple asset classes is a bad idea; it’s that one competent person can lay out a plan to ensure you are properly diversified.
+His point wasn’t that owning multiple asset classes is a bad idea, it’s that one competent person can lay out a plan to ensure you are adequately diversified.

 To maximize your odds of success, you don’t need multiple advisors “managing” your accounts.
-You simply need a financial planner that is independent, credentialed, and preferably blonde to make sure your money is performing the way you want it to.
+You only need a financial planner that is independent, credentialed, and preferably blonde to make sure your money is performing the way you want.

 We will keep you up to date on our latest educational materials, articles, webinars, and money tips you can implement in your financial plan!